De-Googling Your Life: Why It Matters

 4. You Don't Have to Quit Cold Turkey

+De-Googling can seem overwhelming, but you don't have to do everything at once.
+Small steps still make a real difference.
 Start by trying a new search engine, switching your email, or exploring map alternatives.

 Ready to take the next step?
 Check out my follow-up post on practical alternatives to Google services.